jhmeel/Apore-Vault/README.md

 ## Optionality

-Apore Vault integrates with two PFIs and the above-mentioned Liquidity Providers to give users the best cross-border money transfer options.
+Apore Vault integrates with two PFIs mentioned above to give users the best cross-border money transfer options.
 Users are guided by **user ratings** on transaction speed, fees, and overall service quality, ensuring they choose the best provider for their needs.

 ## Customer Management
- Apore Vault ensures that users' personal information is kept private and secure.
+ Apore Vault ensures that users' personal information is kept private and secure by utilizing firestore for storage.

 ## Customer Satisfaction